M4cs/drugwars/README.md

 You have access to a bank and stash in the Bronx which allows you to store money and drugs to keep them safe while getting mugged or caught by the cops.

+### Rules

+- You cannot go back to a location if you have chosen jet, you must travel somewhere else.
+- You can only go to the loan shark, bank, and stash in the Bronx.
+- You only have 30 days to make your money and pay back the loan shark.

+### Controls

 **When asked yes or no questions:** Respond with `y` or `n`

 **When asked to (B)uy, (S)ell, or (J)et:** Respond with `b` to buy, `s` to sell, or `j` to jet